rails/webpacker/docs/assets.md

 # Assets

-Static assets like images, fonts and stylesheets support is enabled out-of-box and you can link them into your javascript app code and have them compiled automatically.
+Static assets like images and fonts support is enabled out-of-box and you can link them into your javascript app code and have them compiled automatically.

 ## Import from node modules